 When the time comes to introduce yourself, show yourself in your best light.
 Yes, you have the right to show off your qualities!
-This is your key argument to give your interlocutor the desire to know you better and eventually to build a business relationship with you.
+This is your key argument to give your interlocutor the desire to know you better and eventually doing business with you.
 Here is what you could say to convince the gentleman that he should focus on you and be attentive to your needs in his best interests: